Sultanate of Rum: Culture and society

 One of its most famous Persian writers, Rumi, took his name from the name of the state.
 Moreover, Byzantine influence in the Sultanate was also significant, since Byzantine Greek aristocracy remained part of the Seljuk nobility, and the native Byzantine (Rûm) peasants remained numerous in the region.
+Based on their genealogy, it appears that the Seljuk sultans favored Christian slave-concubines, just like the early Ottoman sultans.
+Within the Seljuk harem, Greek women were the most dominant.

+In Anatolia, Turkic languages and culture were present, but they stayed at the edges of the Irano-Greek world, mainly kept alive by nomadic Turkic groups through oral tradition.
+Turkic culture held little prestige, and many viewed it as inferior.
+As a result, nobles and middle-class Turkic families (and possibly lower classes) often married into what was considered more "cultured" communities, learned Persian and Greek, and adopted urban customs to elevate their social standing.
+Some sultans merged Iranian and Greek identities by claiming to be the khusraw-i Yunan ("the Chosroes of Greece").
 Cultural Turkification in Anatolia first started during the 14th-century, particularly during the gradual rise of the Ottomans.
+With a population that included Byzantine Greeks, Armenians, Kurds, Turks, and Persians, the Seljuks were very successful between 1220 and 1250 and set the groundwork for later Islamization of Anatolia.

+From the 12th century onward, Western European chroniclers often referred to Anatolia and the Sultanate of Rum as Turchia, the predecessor of the name Turkey.

+Architecture

+Architectural styles of the Sultanate of Rum were rather eclectic.
+The walls of Konya in particular, built by Kayqubad I, adopted many western decorative elements, such as a statue of Hercules, a frieze from a Roman sarcophagus, courtly scenes with seated figures in toga, winged deities around the figure of the sun, mixed with inscriptions in Arabic.
+It would seem that such symbolism mixing Western and Eastern elements was mostly derived from the influence of the Artuqids, who were adept at combining Classical and Perso-Islamic approaches.

 In their construction of caravanserais, madrasas and mosques, the Rum Seljuks translated the Iranian Seljuk architecture of bricks and plaster into the use of stone.
 Among these, the caravanserais (or hans), used as stops, trading posts and defense for caravans, and of which about a hundred structures were built during the Anatolian Seljuk period, are particularly remarkable.
-Along with Persian influences, which had an indisputable effect, Seljuk architecture was inspired by local Byzantine (Rûm) architects, for example the Gök Medrese (Sivas), and by Armenians.
-As such, Anatolian architecture represents some of the most distinctive and impressive constructions in the entire history of Islamic architecture.
+Along with Persian influences, which had an indisputable effect, Seljuk architecture was inspired by local Byzantine architects, for example in the Celestial Mosque in Sivas, and by Armenian architecture.
+Anatolian architecture represents some of the most distinctive and impressive constructions in the entire history of Islamic architecture.
 Later, this Anatolian architecture would be inherited by the Sultanate of India.